PForet/PForet.github.io/_posts/2018-10-19-winning-a-dataopen.md

 ### Do your homework

-During the competition, you must be focused on the data and the story you tell.
-You won't have the time to learn new things, and you must be confident in your ability to execute technically demanding analysis flawlessly, without having to look up the documentation for new tools, or the hypothesis of a particular model.
+The competition is about being focused on the data and the story you tell.
+You unfortunately won't have the time to learn new things, and you must be confident in your ability to execute your analysis flawlessly, without having to look up the documentation for new tools, or the hypothesis of a particular model.
 Before the competition, we wrote a lot of glue code.
 We agreed on how our datasets will be represented, and made sure that every bit of code would take it as input without having to change anything.
 Once the dataset was released, we almost didn't write any new code: we were able to focus only on finding insights from the data.
 We could test a lot of hypotheses in a very short period of time, just because every statistical test was already scripted, tested, and understood.
-This was especially helpful for me, as I often find myself needing some old-school, uncommon statistical tests that are not implemented in open source Python packages.
+I would add that this is especially true if you work with Python instead of R, as a lot of statistical tests are not very well integrated in Python.

-## The previous day
+### The previous day

 One particularity of the competition is that even if the datasets are released only in the morning of the last day, some descriptions of the data (source, variable names and types) are provided the evening of the previous day.
 That leaves you a whole night to plan which hypothesis you want to test and what kind of question would be interesting to answer.
 When we were given the datasets, we already had a very clear idea of what to do.

-Incidentally, that also means that you have to balance your sleeping time and your preparation for this last night before the big day.
-Some three hours of sleep were nice to be sure I would still be sharp during the day, while letting me enough time to digest the numerous dataset features and review my code one last time.
-Congratulations to Hosang for pulling the all nighter, and still managing to be more productive and focused than me!

-All jokes aside, this preparation was really necessary, and probably one of the most critical parts of the competition.
+This preparation was really necessary, and probably one of the most critical parts of the competition.
 Other teams didn't stay on campus too late, but I believe these hours of preliminary work really gave us a competitive edge.
 You can still do a lot of things without the complete datasets!

 ## The final line